MARTIMM/SessionManager/doc/session-manager.md

 * start a reader with some language documentation etcetera.

-## What is implemented?
+## Checklist?
-* [x] When started, the program is able to show a list of shortcut buttons to start tasks right away.
+* [ ] When started, the program is able to show a list of shortcut buttons to start tasks right away.
 For example, start the browser or a mail program.
-* [x] The program must show a list of sessions next to the list of shortcut buttons.
+* [x] The program shows a list of sessions next to the list of shortcut buttons.
 * [ ] List of shortcut buttons can grow or shrink like a bookmark list.
 * [x] When a session button is pressed, it shows additional buttons to start a task needed to setup the session.
 * [x] The additional buttons are grouped in action lists.
-* [ ] (DONE but need changes) A button can be added to start all actions in an actions group.
+* [ ] A button can be added to start all actions in an actions group.
+  * [ ] Optionally each action can show a checkbutton which can be (de-)selected to disable or enable the start of that action.
 * [x] There is only one dispatcher instance running.
 All other instances started later will communicate with the main running program.
-* [x] It is possible to swap configurations when starting another instance.
+* [ ] It is possible to swap configurations when starting another instance.

-## Additions for later

-* Optionally the action can show a checkbutton for each program which can be (de-)selected to disable or enable the start of a program depending on what is needed at that moment.

-* DBus will play a part by sending commands to the activated parts.
+* [ ] DBus might play a part by sending commands to the activated parts.
 This function can check if apps are started, send commands to change, etcetera.

-* There is a configuration section to create the configuration file.

-* Editing of actions, variables and sessions.
-To make it more simple, the directory names `Actions`, `Parts` and `Images` are fixed.
-The sessions entry point is in the file `sessions.yaml`.
-In this file are only `Part` references and some basic configs for themes and other minor settings.
+* [ ] Editing of actions, variables and sessions.
+See below.

 # Configuration editing